dominicaq/t-lib/REPORT.md

 ## Thread Library
 The thread library is exposed in the file `uthread.h`.
-From here, the initial thread can be ran with `uthread_run` and subsequent threads can be scheduled by calling `uthread_create` from the running thread function.
-Both `uthread_run` and `uthread_create` take a thread body function and a list of arguments to pass to the function. `uthread_run` also takes a flag to conditionally use preemptive scheduling.
+From here, the initial scheduling execution can be entered with `uthread_run` which also runs the initial thread.
+Subsequent threads can be scheduled by calling `uthread_create` from the running thread function.
+Both `uthread_run` and `uthread_create` take a thread body function and a list of arguments to pass to the function.
+`uthread_run` also takes a flag to conditionally use preemptive scheduling.

 ### Thread Struct
 The thread struct `uthread_tcb` holds the context of the thread as well as a